Jamal Murray

 Jamal Murray (born February 23, 1997) is a Canadian professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
-He also represents the Canadian national team.
-He played one season of college basketball for the Kentucky Wildcats before being drafted by the Nuggets with the seventh overall pick in the 2016 NBA draft.
+He played one season of college basketball for the Kentucky Wildcats.
+Murray was selected by the Nuggets as the seventh overall pick in the 2016 NBA draft and was a key contributor to the team's first NBA championship run in 2023, becoming the ninth Canadian to win an NBA title.
+He also represents Canada in international basketball competitions.

 Early life

 Murray was born and raised in Kitchener, Ontario, the son of Sylvia (who is from Syria) and Roger Murray (who was born in Jamaica and moved to Canada at age nine).
-He also has a younger brother, Lamar.
-His father grew up running track and field and playing basketball; as a youth, his father played against Kitchener native Lennox Lewis before Lewis began his professional boxing career.
+He also has one younger brother, Lamar.
+His father ran track and field and played basketball in his youth, notably competing against Lennox Lewis, a Kitchener resident, before Lewis began his professional boxing career.

 When Murray was three years old, he could play basketball "for hours" and at age six played in a league for ten-year-olds.
 By the age of 12 or 13, he began playing pick-up games against top high school and college players.
 His father put him through many basketball drills and kung fu exercises, including meditation.
+Murray's father, a lifelong fan of Bruce Lee, employed Lee's teachings when he raised his son, and Murray has credited Lee for influencing the way he approaches basketball.